 Arizona State University | Forensic Science (PSM) | Visit Site |

-Stevenson University Online | Online Master's in Crime Scene Investigation | Visit Site |
+Walden University | BSCJ - Crime and Criminal Investigation | Visit Site |

-The University of Massachusetts offers an online graduate certificate in forensic criminology which may be ideal for professionals working in nursing, public health, psychology, paralegal studies, criminal justice, or social work.
+The University of Massachusetts offers an online graduate certificate in forensic criminology which may be ideal for professionals in nursing, public health, psychology, paralegal studies, criminal justice, or social work.
 The program gives students advanced training in populations served by the state and federal court systems, mental health facilities, juvenile detention centers, and other correctional institutions.

 The University of Florida (UF) provides an online master’s degree in forensic science in four distinct tracks: forensic science, forensic DNA & serology, forensic toxicology, and forensic drug chemistry.
 UF gives fall, spring, and summer admission to students in each of the specializations.